 All Fox Paw Classes are VSAC eligible.
 Payment plans are availalbe, as well as listed financial aid and barter.
 If finances are a barrier or you, please contact me.

 Take a deep dive into what is arguably the oldest human skill—tracking.
 By learning to read the stories in the tracks of our wild kin, we learn their lives and become a part of the greater-than-human community.
-This weekend-long course is easy to digest and goes in-depth, and beginners and experienced trackers are welcome.
+This weekend-long course provides a solid introduction and subtle details on the art and science of tracking.
+Trackers of any skill level are welcome.

 Most of our time will be in the field, and we'll have ample opportunity to practice the skills we'll learn.
 We'll be outside in (almost) any weather, so come prepared to spend your day out on the wintry landscape.

-February 18th-19th.
+March 9th-10th, 2024.
 Location: Hardwick and surrounding towns.
-Cost: $300.
+Cost: $275.
 VSAC grant eligible, limited scholarships and barter available.

-To register, contact me and send a $100 non-refundable deposit to the below mailing address.
+Please contact me with any questions.
+To register, contact me and send registration fees (checks made out to Fox Paw School) to the below mailing address.

 The Fox Paw School can travel to you!